Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/weapon_management.md

 Illuminates when a stores condition exists that precludes ejection or launch of an AIM-7 missile installed in one of the two forward positions.
-To use the sparrows on these stations the centerline store must be first jettisoned.
+To use the Sparrows on these stations the centerline store must be first jettisoned.

 ## Interlock Switch